shyclown/CMS-System/README.md

-# CMS-System
+# CMS-System - very early stage of project
-CMS system files derived from older project
+- it is not working yet!
+- I am working on it alone and updating master directly (this is going to change in future after first functioning version);

+I use this project to learn by trial and error.
+I am not profesional programmer so I hope I could get some great advices.
+I am planing to comment more in future.
+For now I am focused on getting the first functioning version out.

+For now:
-- Session moved to DB
+- Class Session - moved to DB
-- Mysqli prepared statements
+- Class Mysqli - prepared statements

-  to do:
-- Accounts
+- Class Accounts - simple login

+Working on:
-- Files
+- Class Filemanager;
-- Articles
+- Directives for Filemanager;

+TO DO:
+ALMOST EVERYTHING